idenfy/Documentation/pages/IOSUICustomization.md

 ```

 ### 2.2 Applying full customization
-If you require more changes, you can directly set **livenessCustomUISettings** property in the *IdenfyLivenessUISettings* with your own ZoomCustomization.
+If you require more changes, you can directly set **livenessCustomUISettings** property in the *IdenfyLivenessUISettings* with your own FaceTecCustomization settings.

+For this to work, you will need to import **FaceTecSDK**.

 *Note
 It will override all other set properties of the IdenfyLivenessUISettings class.